UFC 200: Main event changes: McGregor is pulled; Jones tests positive; Tate-Nunes headline

 On April 27, the UFC officially announced the new headliner as a UFC Light Heavyweight Championship unification rematch between Daniel Cormier and Jon Jones.
 The pairing met previously at UFC 182 in January 2015 with Jones defending his title via unanimous decision.
 Subsequent to that victory, Jones was stripped of the title and suspended indefinitely from the UFC in connection with a hit-and-run incident that he was involved in.
 Cormier replaced him and went on to defeat Anthony Johnson at UFC 187 to win the vacant title.
 Their rematch was originally expected to take place at UFC 197, but Cormier pulled out three weeks before the event due to injury and was replaced by Ovince Saint Preux, in what became an interim title bout.
 Jones went on to defeat Saint Preux by unanimous decision and won the interim title.

 The event suffered another major hit only three days before it happened, as it was announced that Jones was pulled out by USADA due to a potential Anti-Doping Policy violation stemming from an out-of-competition sample collection on June 16.
 Cormier declared he would still fight if an opponent brought to him "made sense".
-Additional information on Jones' situation will be provided as the process moves forward.
 A day later Jones apologized for the incident, but denied knowingly taking any illegal substance.
 He and his manager also declined to specify the substance that resulted in the failed test.
-His "B" sample also came positive for the same substances and Jones' faces a potential two-year suspension.
+His "B" sample also came positive for the same substances and Jones' faced a potential two-year suspension.

 During the UFC Fight Night: dos Anjos vs. Alvarez broadcast, it was announced that former UFC Middleweight Champion Anderson Silva would replace Jones on less than two days' notice and face Cormier in a three-round non-title light heavyweight bout.